synw/django-instant/docs/src/handlers.rst

 Return ``true`` if you want the default message to popup, ``false`` to disable the default behaviour.

 Note: for javascript debugging you can set a ``INSTANT_DEBUG = True`` in settings.py

+Note: this is only available for the default public channel events.
+To handle events in private channels see next section.